One of my favorite things about living in the Washington, DC-area is the access to beautiful nature and easy hikes near DC with my family.

 - Website

-Next, take the footbridge to Kingman Island, the larger of the two islands.
-This island is 40 acres with lots of trails to explore, nature classrooms and art installations.
-There is a Kingman Bluegrass Festival on this island most years too!
+Next, take the footbridge to Kingman Island, which is the larger of the two islands.
+This island is 40 acres with lots of hiking trails to explore, nature classrooms, and art installations.
+There is a Kingman Bluegrass Festival on this island most years, too!

 Hike Details

-The trails are hard dirt paths and unpaved.
-It is not stroller friendly past the two footbridges.
-I would suggest bringing a baby carrier if you have a little one.
+The hiking trails on the islands are hard dirt paths and unpaved, making them better suited for walkers and hikers than strollers.
+It is not stroller-friendly past the two footbridges, so I would suggest bringing a baby carrier if you have a little one looking to enjoy a leisurely hike.

 Hains Point